123aryankhandelwal/FingerSpell-ASL/README.md

 # FingerSpell-ASL

-The CNN is trained on a custom dataset containing alphabets A-Y (excluding J) of American Sign Language.
+The CNN is trained on a custom dataset containing alphabets A-Y (excluding J) of American Sign Language

 ## Usage